MerlinZCC/Cache-Simulator/README.md

 ## Conclusion

-This project has deepened our understanding of cache mechanisms and their impact on processor performance.
+This project has deepened our understanding of cache mechanisms and their impact on processor performance, a critical aspect of **Computer Architecture**.
 By simulating various configurations and prefetching techniques, we gained valuable insights into how different design choices affect cache efficiency.
 This knowledge is essential for optimizing performance in real-world applications.